On this page

 To configure SSL or TLS OCSP certificate revocation checking, see OCSP Certificate Revocation Check.

 All Atlas projects with one or more M10+ dedicated clusters receive their own dedicated VPC (or VNet if you use Azure).
 Atlas deploys all dedicated clusters inside this VPC or VNet.

-By default, Atlas encrypts all data stored on M10+ Atlas clusters.
-If your existing cluster doesn't have encryption enabled, you can enable encryption by editing your Cluster Tier.
+By default, Atlas encrypts all data stored on your Atlas database deployments.
 Atlas also supports Encryption at Rest using your Key Management.

 You must configure the following security features: